toddsellon/SpaceCraft/README.md

 - difficulty (float) Multiplier for AI gathered resources (default 1)
 - grids (int) Limit to how many grids each Faction will make (default 20)
 - engineers (int) Limit of how many engineers each Faction should have (default 1)
+- bots (int) Limit of how many bots each Faction should have (default 3)
+- manualkits (bool) Allows admins to disable the automatic functionality on survival kits (default false)

 Convars can also technically be changed inside your save folder in a file called "SCConvars.xml".